(509) 559-4506 * FAX 559-4980

 Children need healthy meals to learn.
 The Cheney School District offers healthy meals every school day.
 In order for Cheney School District’s Nutrition Services Department to offer free or reduced meals to your students you must complete a new application each school year.
 You can apply online through your Skyward Family Access account or fill out a paper application and return it to your school or the district office.

 Online applications are the preferred way to apply as we are able to process these applications much quicker.
-Once logged in, please follow the directions below.
+Once logged in to your Skyward Family Access account, please follow the directions below.
 If you do not have a Skyward Family Access account or do not remember your password please contact your school secretary and they will be able to help you.

 Commonly asked questions: